joergschultzelutter/mpad/docs/EXAMPLES.md

 | Our fortune in English language| ```fortune``` | ```Outlook good``` |
 | Our fortune in Russian language| ```fortune lang ru``` | ```Знаки говорят — да``` |

+In case you ever wonder about whether you should buy that new transceiver: the answer is always ```Without a doubt```.
+ALWAYS.

-Note that outgoing UTF-8 content will be converted to plain ASCII content unless specified otherwise in the program's config file (see [installation instructions](INSTALLATION.md))
+The main purpose of this keyword is testing both UTF-8 and ```lang``` keyword tests.
+Apart from that, it's fun :-) Note that outgoing UTF-8 content will be converted to plain ASCII content unless specified otherwise in the program's config file (see [installation instructions](INSTALLATION.md)).

 ## Satellite data